 personal favorite theme in faerie tales is one I have come to call “peace, peace, but there is no peace.”
 It goes like this: the hero or heroine is in a dangerous situation, but they refuse to recognize or acknowledge that fact.

-In the story of the Little Match Girl a homeless and hungry child freezes to death because she wastes what little fuel she has creating pretty pictures and fantasies instead of assessing her perilous surroundings and seeking aid.
+In the story of the Little Match Girl, a homeless and hungry child freezes to death because she wastes what little fuel she has created pretty pictures and fantasies instead of assessing her perilous surroundings and seeking aid.

 In the pages of Cinderella and Snow White we see this theme too — widowed men continually marrying bad, cruel, unforgiving women.
 Are all of the evil-step mothers really amazing actresses or are the men turning a blind eye to the things they would rather not see (or deal with)?